aldungo/lab4-template/README.md

    - Click "Commit" then "Sync Changes" to push your code

 ### Step 2: Verify Submission
 After pushing your changes, visit your assignment repository on GitHub Classroom.
 Confirm that your latest code and commit message appear, and that your files are named correctly.
-Check the "Actions" tab to see if your code passed the autograding tests.

 ### Step 3: Submit to Blackboard Assignment
 Once you have verified your submission on GitHub Classroom, copy the URL of your assignment repository and submit this GitHub repository link to Blackboard as confirmation that you are DONE.

-**InClass3.java (Participation points):**
+**InClass4.java (Participation points):**
 Full credit is awarded for completing and submitting the in-class exercise, regardless of output or minor errors.

-**Keep going!** By Lab 3, you’re building real confidence with programming logic and problem-solving.
-You’ve got the fundamentals down, so trust your skills and keep practicing.
-If you run into challenges, ask questions—each step brings you closer to mastering these tools for the rest of the course.
+**Keep going!** By Lab 4, you’re advancing your skills and showing real growth in programming logic and problem-solving.
+You’ve moved beyond the basics—now is the time to challenge yourself, experiment, and refine your approach.
+Trust your abilities, keep practicing, and take pride in your progress.
+If you encounter obstacles, use them as opportunities to learn and improve.
+Each lab is a step forward in your journey to becoming a confident, independent programmer.
+Stay curious, keep asking questions, and celebrate how far you’ve come!

-**Important:** Do NOT edit or tamper with any test files (such as Lab3Test.java or InClass3Test.java).
+**Important:** Do NOT edit or tamper with any test files (such as Lab4Test.java or InClass4Test.java).
 These files are used for autograding and checking your work.
 In future labs, if test files appear to be modified, you may be contacted to verify the integrity of your submission.